Gowry-CS/emergency-cases-weather-pipeline/README.md

 **Scope**

--Focuses on emergency cases, historical rainfall data, and historical rainfall forecast data from 2003 to 2004.
+- Focuses on emergency cases, historical rainfall data, and historical rainfall forecast data from 2003 to 2004.

--Includes data from most public hospitals in Singapore during this period.
+- Includes data from most public hospitals in Singapore during this period.
 Data source links are provided in the [Documentation](https://github.com/Gowry-CS/emergency-cases-weather-pipeline/blob/main/Emergency%20Cases%20and%20Weather%20Correlation%20Documentation.pdf)
  (PDF, page 2).

--Designed and implemented a database schema optimized for OLAP queries, enabling efficient trend and correlation analysis.
+- Designed and implemented a database schema optimized for OLAP queries, enabling efficient trend and correlation analysis.

--Refer to the [Final Database Schema ERD diagram](https://github.com/Gowry-CS/emergency-cases-weather-pipeline/blob/main/Final%20Database%20Design/Final%20Database%20Design.png) for an overview of the relationships between tables.
+- Refer to the [Final Database Schema ERD diagram](https://github.com/Gowry-CS/emergency-cases-weather-pipeline/blob/main/Final%20Database%20Design/Final%20Database%20Design.png) for an overview of the relationships between tables.

 Concentrates on two core research questions:<br>
 1.Does rainfall influence emergency room admissions?<br>